 This product is great for rashes and eczema to clear up real fast.
 I must warn you though, I had a friend who had beautiful skin and I had remembered her telling me she used hydrocortisone on her face.
 So I decided I would try some as well and the first week my skin started to look amazing but please I warn you never ever use this on your face because after that week my face had looked destroyed.
 My skin looked uneven with red blotches.
 It also emphasized scars I had before and worst of all broke me out really bad!
 I have stopped using it in hopes that my skin will get back to it's normal state.
 It looks sooo bad right now and am ashamed.
 If you do want to use this for your face it works excellent for zits if you use as a spot treatment.
 I can almost guarantee you your zit will be almost gone the next day.
 Other then that never use this on your face it thins the skin and cause broken capillaries.

 I had to use hydrocortisone prescribed by my doctor for an allergic reaction I had, so I used it for 6 days, and by then I had gotten a HUGE RAGING RED MONSTER CYST!
 The steroids in this will mess with your hormones so treat carefully and if you notice a breakout after this, then you will know where it came from.
+Just a warning.

 I was prescribed 2.5% hydrocortisone cream by my doctor for an itchy place on my body that has since cleared up.
 I had a residual cystic acne bump on my chin for weeks, so I applied a tiny bit of the cream on it and by morning IT WAS ALMOST GONE.
 This works wonders on pimples, like a direct costisone shot would from a dermatologist (which I used to receive).
 My tube doesn't expire until 2014 and you only need the tiniest amount, so this'll last quite a while.
 This thing is that you can only get this strength from a prescription, and the cortisone cream you can buy over the counter at the drugstore does almost nothing compared to this.
 I'm treating my Rx tube like gold and have squirted a teeny bit into an empty small Bobbi Brown jar, because too much tends to squeeze out of the tube, then I can apply just the right amount to any spot without wasting any.
 It is absolutely amazing stuff.